Skip to content

 Configuration methods

-Usually, if you have a Desktop installed on your machine it's better to use the default desktop network tool (eg. in Ubuntu 20.04 the tool is Network Manager ).
+Usually, if you have a Desktop installed on your machine it's better to use the default desktop network tool (e.g., in Ubuntu 22.04 the tool is Network Manager) or its CLI nmtui, which is very powerful and easy to use even when connected via ssh.

 the HOSTS file